-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

 Derivative instruments that may enable or support speculative deals with food commodities are excluded from purchase altogether.

 The management company aspires to resolutely withdraw from the financing of the coal industry by 2030.
 This includes all investible companies that are active in the field of coal mining, coal processing, coal burning (for the production of electrical or thermal energy), coal transport and other infrastructure.
 In the sustainable investment process, no investment whatsoever is allowed in coal production.